Divorce and Family Mediators Serving all of Massachusetts

-Unlike the adversarial court and litigation process, mediation is a more thoughtful alternative that allows the participants to take charge of their own conflicts and solutions, while still working with an experienced professional.
-That these result are achieved in a private setting, and almost always at a lower cost are additional benefits.
+Unlike the adversarial court and litigation process, mediation is a thoughtful alternative allowing participants to take charge of their own conflicts and solutions, while still working with an experienced professional.
+That these results are achieved in a private setting, and almost always at a lower cost are additional benefits.

-Mediation is not therapy, and the goal of mediation when employed in the divorce context is not to get a couple back together, or to save the marriage.
+Mediation is not therapy, and the goal of meditation, when employed in the divorce context, is not to get a couple back together or to save the marriage.
 Mediation can be used to help improve a marriage, but that is known as Mediation to Stay Married or Marital Mediation.
+If you want more details about this service, please just get in touch with us.

 Almost any type of conflict can be resolved through mediation.
-Much of our mediation work relates to Massachusetts divorce and related family law issues including:
+Stephen McDonough, the founder of Next Phase Legal, has additional specialized training in high-conflict mediation.
+Our mediation work relates to Massachusetts divorce and related family law issues including:

 - Modifying existing divorce and separation agreements